-Students may submit a payment via electronic funds transfer from a bank account or by credit card through the College's payment Gateway at tkc.afford.com.
-Click on "Make a One-Time Payment" under "Make a Payment."
+Students may submit a payment via electronic funds transfer from a bank account or by credit card (fees apply for credit card payments) through the College's payment Gateway at tkc.afford.com.
+Click on "Make a One-Time Payment" under "Make a Payment".